juanmv94/TravellersTalesPSXCollisionViewer/README.md

 They are all **white**

 ## The collision engine
-The 3D engine designed by Dave Deus has a lot of things in common for collision of the 4 games:
+The 3D engine has a lot of things in common for collision of the 4 games:
 - it uses diferent collision "objects" that can be placed at a world position.
 These objects can be repeated at diferent positions, but they can't be rotated.
 - The world collision data is an array of a fixed size structure with the object data, including position, category, and a pointer to it's collision meshes.
 - Colision polygons are single sided, and you'll see them filled only if you are looking to the colision side, otherwise, you will only see the wireframe.